George Kemp, 1st Baron Rochdale: Military career

 Kemp had been a captain of the Duke of Lancaster's Own Yeomanry since July 1891.
 In early February 1900, Kemp volunteered for active service in South Africa during the Second Boer War.
 He was appointed a captain of the Imperial Yeomanry, in command of the 23rd company (the Yeomanry detachment of the Duke of Lancaster's Own Yeomanry), to serve as part of the 8th Battalion Imperial Yeomanry.
 His company left Liverpool on the SS Africa on 12 February, and arrived in Cape Town the following month.
 For his service he was mentioned in despatches.
 He left again for South Africa in May 1902, as temporary lieutenant-colonel in command of the 32nd Battalion of the Imperial Yeomanry, including a machine-gun section which he had helped raise.

 The battalion arrived shortly after the war ended by the Treaty of Vereeniging on 31 May 1902, and never saw any fighting.
 Kemp obtained leave to return home before his regiment, and left Cape Town on the in late September 1902, arriving at Southampton the following month.

 He relinquished his commission with the Imperial Yeomanry and was granted the honorary rank of Lieutenant-Colonel in the Army on 12 October 1902.

-Called to war again in 1914, Lord Rochdale was Lieutenant-Colonel in command the 1st/6th Battalion, Lancashire Fusiliers, part of 125th (1/1st Lancashire Fusiliers) Brigade, and was temporarily Brigadier-general of 127th (1/1st Manchester) Brigade of the 42nd (East Lancashire) Division during the Battle of Gallipoli in 1915.
+Called to war again in 1914, Lord Rochdale was Lieutenant-Colonel in command the 1st/6th Battalion, Lancashire Fusiliers, part of 125th (1/1st Lancashire Fusiliers) Brigade, and was temporarily brigadier general of 127th (1/1st Manchester) Brigade of the 42nd (East Lancashire) Division during the Battle of Gallipoli in 1915.
+He was promoted to lieutenant colonel in August 1916 and honorary colonel in May 1923.